JulienMasson/jwm/README.md

 Coding Style
 ============

-Use the script in tools folder:
+All the source code is formatted with clang-format with kernel style.

+Please use this script to check the coding style of the source code:

-    $ ./tools/check_coding_style.sh
+    $ ./tools/check_coding_style

 Test Suite with Check tools
 ===========================